 The forests of Sri Lanka are home to one very special bird, a new species of scops owl discovered in 2001 by our leader Deepal.
 Sunbird was the first tour group to see this bird, now named Serendib Scops Owl, and we have seen it every year since, a record we hope to maintain.

-Day 3: After breakfast we’ll drive to our hotel at Sigiriya.
+Day 2: After breakfast we’ll drive to our hotel at Sigiriya.
 Perhaps the most striking sight on Sri Lanka, Sigiriya is a 600-foot high, wide pinnacle of rock rising out of the jungle.
-One of seven World Heritage Sites on Sri Lanka, Sigiriya is famous for the ancient fortress that sits on its summit, and especially for the ancient rock paintings or frescoes that adorn the walls.
 After checking in to our hotel, we’ll have time to explore the surrounding forest for our first birds, which could include Ceylon Grey Hornbill, a selection of woodpeckers including the striking crimson form of Black-rumped Flameback, and White-naped Woodpecker.
 Night at Sigiriya.

-Day 4: Around the base of the imposing rock are an extensive series of ancient ruins, most of which have been swallowed by the encroaching jungle.
+Day 3: Around the base of the imposing rock are an extensive series of ancient ruins, most of which have been swallowed by the encroaching jungle.
 It is this jungle that will provide many more birds for us today as we wander the extensive network of tracks and roadways in search of Oriental, Forest Eagle and Brown Fish Owls, Jerdon’s Nightjar, Blue-faced Malkoha, Drongo and Banded Bay Cuckoos, Oriental Dwarf Kingfisher, Indian Pitta, Ceylon Woodshrike, Large and Black-headed Cuckooshrikes, Blue-winged Leafbird, Orange-headed Thrush, White-rumped Shama, Indian Black and Indian Blue Robins, Jungle, Ashy and Grey-breasted Prinia, Green and Large-billed Leaf Warblers and Brown-capped Babbler.
-For those that wish, there will also be the chance to climb the long staircase to the top of Sigiriya rock to admire the paintings and the carved fortress.
 Night in Sigiriya.

-Day 5: Leaving Sigiriya, we travel to Kandy, home of traditional Sri Lankan culture and famous for the temple that houses a sacred tooth rescued from the Buddha’s funeral pyre in 543 BC, which we’ll make time to visit as soon as we arrive in the town.
+Day 4: Leaving Sigiriya, we travel to Kandy, home of traditional Sri Lankan culture.
 For birds we need venture no further than the secluded grounds of our accommodation.
 Our base here is an utterly delightful small hotel on the outskirts of the town with grounds that are visited by a range of species, and we’ll spend the afternoon in this peaceful setting enjoying the birdlife.
 Night in Kandy.

 This evening we’ll visit Yala National Park where we’ll encounter drier forest and open grasslands.
 These habitats are still very rich in birds and we’ll look for Lesser Adjutant, Asian Openbill, Spot-billed Pelican, Great Thick-knee and Ashy-crowned Sparrow Lark among others.
 Yala is also home to many mammals including Indian Elephant, Leopard, Sloth Bear, Wild Boar, Tufted Grey Langur, Sambar and Spotted Deer.
 We’ll also venture out at dusk to search for Jerdon’s Nightjar and also the commoner Indian Nightjar.
 Deepal has recently discovered a few populations of breeding Marshall’s Ioras in Udawalawa and Tissa areas.
 This colourful bird was previously thought to be restricted to the Indian mainland and was discovered only recently in Sri Lanka.
 We have a good chance of seeing this latest addition to the Sri Lanka avifauna on our tour in these areas.
 Night at Tissa.